Finding pharmacy scholarships can be tough, but we’ve got you covered! Follow along for a list of the top 9 pharmacy scholarships.

 Deadline: February 24

 The Air Force Health Professions Scholarship program is an excellent scholarship opportunity for students who don’t mind participating in active duty after graduation.
 This program provides coverage for all tuition expenses and additional academic fees.
-Additionally, a monthly stipend of $2,060 is provided to students for the duration of the scholarship.
+Additionally, a monthly stipend of over $2,000 is provided to students for the duration of the scholarship.

 To qualify for this scholarship program, you must be a US citizen, be an aspiring pharmacist, optometrist, clinical psychologist, nurse, doctor, dentist, or public health officer, and have been accepted to an accredited graduate institution.